NucleusPowered/site-v1/docs/modules/environment.md

 * `rain`, `r` for rain/snow
 * `storm`, `thunder`, `t` for a thunderstorm (as well as rain/snow)

-The duration may be a number, which will be taken to be in seconds, or of the form of a [timespan](../arguments.html#timespan)
+The duration may be a number, which will be taken to be in seconds, or of the form of a [timespan](../arguments.html#timespan).
+This timespan can be limited in `main.conf`, under `environment.maximum-weather-timespan`, which can be bypassed using the `nucleus.weather.exempt.length` permission.

 ### Locking the weather